 This example shows how to specify the page presentation (portrait or landscape) on printers that use continuous-forms paper.
-The page presentation is specified in the form definition using the PRESENT subcommand in conjunction with the DIRECTION subcommand.
+The page presentation is specified in the form definition with the PRESENT subcommand and the DIRECTION subcommand.

-The PRESENT subcommand specifies how your pages will be presented when they are printed and has two valid values: PORTRAIT and LANDSCAPE.
+The PRESENT subcommand specifies how your pages are presented when they are printed and has two valid values: PORTRAIT and LANDSCAPE.

-The DIRECTION subcommand specifies the inline direction in which your pages have been formatted by the page definition (see "FIELD Command" on page 313) or by the program formatting the data.
+The DIRECTION subcommand specifies the inline direction in which your pages are formatted by the page definition (see "FIELD Command" on page 294) or by the program formatting the data.
 The DIRECTION subcommand has two valid values: ACROSS and DOWN.

-The conditions in which you should use these subcommands and some conditions in which they are not required are described below.
-For more information about how these subcommands work with data sent to specific printers, refer to the appropriate printer documentation.
+The conditions in which you need to use these subcommands and some conditions in which they are not required are described in the following sections.
+For more information about how these subcommands work with data that is sent to specific printers, see the appropriate printer documentation.

-In order to understand the description that follows, you must be aware of the difference between the two types of continuous forms: narrow and wide.
+To understand the description that follows, you must be aware of the difference between the two types of continuous forms: narrow and wide.
 Narrow forms are forms that have perforations on the shorter edge of the paper and tractor holes on the longer edge.
 Wide forms are forms that have perforations on the longer edge of the paper and tractor holes on the shorter edge.
-The two types of forms are illustrated in Figure 15.
+The two types of forms are illustrated in Figure 16 on page 28.

-Figure 15.
+Figure 16.
 Narrow and Wide Continuous Forms